laylaadhar879-ops/laylaadhar879-ops/README.md

 ## Hi there 👋

+**About me 😄**
+- I have learnt and have experinece in HTML, CSS and JavaScript
+- I am currently evolving my tech knowledge which includes learning Python and Django.
+- I plan to teach myself Golang and AWS.
+- I want to collaborate on an API project.

+**How to reach me**

+   

 <!--
 **laylaadhar879-ops/laylaadhar879-ops** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.